verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

     Tag must be included and ``name`` must be the same as the name you give in ``<switch type="mux" name="...``

+.. arch:tag:: <mux_inter_die name="string"/>

+    :req_param name: Name of the mux switch type used to drive this segment type when the driver (block outputs and other wires) is located on a different die than the segment.
+This information is utilized during rr-graph construction.

+    Tag must be included and ``name`` must be the same as the name you give in ``<switch type="mux" name="...``

 .. arch:tag:: <wire_switch name="string"/>

     :req_param name: Name of the switch type used by other wires to drive this type of segment by default.
 This information is used during rr-graph construction, and a custom switch block can override this switch type for specific connections if desired.